What is Chronic Obstructive Pulmonary Disease (COPD)

-This blood test measures how well your lungs are bringing oxygen into your blood.
-Also, to show how well your lungs remove carbon dioxide.
+This blood test measures how well your lungs bring oxygen into your blood.
+Also, it shows how well your lungs remove carbon dioxide.

 These tests are not used to diagnose COPD.
 But they are to determine the cause of your symptoms or rule out other conditions.
-This test may help if you have a family history of COPD and develop COPD at a young age, such as under age 45.
+For example, this test may help if you have a family history of COPD and developed COPD at a young age, such as under age 45.

 Tips for caregivers to manage their loved one with COPD

-By educating yourself about COPD, you would be in a better position to help your loved one live the disease.
-Understanding the symptoms, its treatment regime, and what all happens in COPD.
+By educating yourself about COPD, you would be in a better position to help your loved one live with the disease.
+It understands the symptoms, its treatment regime, and what happens in COPD.
 This can help you with better caregiving strategies.
-Here is a great article on How Can a Respiratory Patient Know When the Weather Is Dangerous.
+Here is an excellent article on How Can a Respiratory Patient Know When the Weather Is Dangerous?

-Certain lifestyle changes become imperative.
+Specific lifestyle changes become imperative.
 Since we know that COPD damages or weakens the lungs of your loved ones in the long run.
-As a caregiver, you can make your loved one follow the various lifestyle changes.
+As a caregiver, you can make your loved one follow various lifestyle changes.

 Stop smoking is a must.

 Cigarette smoke will further damage the lungs.
-You must encourage as well as help your loved ones quit smoking.
+Therefore, you must encourage and help your loved ones quit smoking.

 Avoid chemical fumes and irritants.

-Prevent your loved ones from exposure to chemical fumes, dust, and air pollution.
+Prevent your loved ones from chemical fumes, dust, and air pollution.
 These are lung irritants, which can further aggravate the disease.

 COPD patients are also expected to practice mild exercises daily.
-Breathing exercises are a great way to bring back the lung’s lost capacity slowly.
-So, your role as a caregiver would be to ensure that your loved ones practice at least 15 – 20 minutes of mild exercise.
+For example, breathing exercises are a great way to bring bslowly regaslowlylost capacity slowly-slowly.
+Ours, a caregiver, would ensure that your loved ones practice at least 15 – 20 minutes of mild exercise.

 A nutritious diet is a must.

-Ensure that your loved one gets their daily dose of a nutritious diet.
+Ensure that your loved one gets a daily dose of a nutritious diet.
 Avoid all processed foods as much as possible.
 These have lots of salt, which increases the chances of water retention.
 Patients with COPD can develop water retention; they would experience more breathing-related difficulties.
-Constipation is one of the major issues in the elderly.
+In addition, constipation is one of the significant issues in the elderly.
 And the condition can worsen in people who are also suffering from COPD.
 Therefore, it would be best to avoid simple carbohydrates.
-And focus more on high fiber foods to avoid constipation and keep their gut in a healthy state.
-A balanced diet paves the way for better immunity, which helps in warding off infections.
+And focus more on high-fiber foods to prevent constipation and keep their gut healthy.
+A balanced diet paves the way for better immunity, which helps ward off infections.

 Take medications on time.

 Do not forget to give your loved ones their medications on time.
-With COPD, it becomes vital to give them their medications on time.
+With COPD, it becomes vital to provide them with their medications on time.
 Also, keep their inhalers handy.
-So that they can quickly grab these whenever they feel shortness of breath.
-This will happen often.
+So that they can quickly grab these whenever they feel shortness of breath; this will happen often.

 Prepare for emergencies

 Being prepared for emergencies can help save many lives.
 Keep a close watch on the nature of the symptoms of your loved ones.
-A sudden change in any symptoms or a sudden onset of shortness of breath.
+A sudden change in symptoms or sudden shortness of breath.
 This is when breathing refuses to ease, even with inhalers.
 Treat this as an emergency and contact a doctor immediately.